pixl8/Preside-Documentation/docs/02.devguides/37.datamanager/customization/page.md

 ### Viewing records

->>> The customizations below allow you override or decorate the core record rendering system in Data Manager.
+>>> The customizations below allow you to override or decorate the core record rendering system in Data Manager.
 In addition to these, you should also familiarize yourself with [[adminrecordviews]] as the core view record screen can also be customized using annotations within your Preside Objects.

 * [[datamanager-customization-renderrecord|renderRecord]]
 * [[datamanager-customization-prerenderrecord|preRenderRecord]]